lbaerga/pr-practice/README.md

 ## saood Ideal Afternoon

-The best way to relax after a long day is to sleep,watch Netflix or shawer.
+The best way to relax after a long day is to sleep,watch Netflix or shower.

 The best ice cream is chocolate.